The South Coast Repertory Story

 Forrty-eight years after SCR's founding, 2011 marked a major leadership transition: Marc Masterson became the theatre’s new Artistic Director, with Managing Director Paula Tomei as co-CEO.
 Emmes and Benson moved into the roles of Founding Artistic Directors, from which they continue to share the wisdom and knowledge gained in their nearly half-century at the theatre’s helm.
 Masterson programmed his first full season in 2012-13.

 In 2013-14, South Coast Repertory marked its 50th season with a dynamic schedule of plays, including five world premieres (two of which were commissioned by SCR).
 Among the special events during the anniversary season came a surprise announcement from Paul Folino at SCR’s annual Gala.
 He asked for his name to be removed from the building and that the theatre complex be renamed to recognize the important role that Emmes and Benson played as arts leaders in Orange County and around the nation.
 On Jan.
 22, 2014, a celebratory event unveiled the theatre’s new name: The David Emmes/Martin Benson Theatre Center.

 South Coast Repertory was founded in the belief that theatre is an art form with a unique power to illuminate the human experience.
-We commit ourselves to exploring urgent human and social issues of our time, and to merging literature, design, and performance in ways that test the bounds of theatre's artistic possibilities.
-We undertake to advance the art of theatre in the service of our community, and aim to extend that service through educational, intercultural, and community engagement programs that harmonize with our artistic mission.
+We commit ourselves to exploring urgent human and social issues of our time, and to combining literature, design, and performance in ways that test the bounds of theatre's artistic possibilities.
+We undertake to advance the art of theatre in the service of our community, and aim to extend that service through educational, intercultural, and outreach programs that harmonize with our artistic mission.